 Inspection findings may be held open more than two quarters if the corresponding supplemental inspection has not been conducted or reveals substantive inadequacies in the licensee’s (1) evaluation of the root causes of the inspection finding, (2) determination of the extent of the performance problems, or (3) actions taken or planned to correct the issue.
 In this case, additional agency action, including additional enforcement actions or an expansion of the supplemental inspection procedure, may be needed to independently acquire the necessary information to satisfy the inspection requirements.

-In these situations, the original performance issue will remain open and will not be removed from consideration in the assessment program until the inadequacies identified in the supplemental inspection are adequately addressed and corrected, or a supplemental inspection has been completed successfully.in the associated the specific weaknesses that the licensee needs to address in order to remove this finding from consideration in the assessment program.
+In these situations, the original performance issue will remain open and will not be removed from consideration in the assessment program until the inadequacies identified in the supplemental inspection are adequately addressed and corrected, or a supplemental inspection has been completed successfully.
+If a finding is kept open beyond two quarters, then Region II shall issue correspondence informing the licensee of the extension, and the reason for the extension.
+This correspondence may be a stand-alone assessment follow-up letter, included in an end-of-cycle assessment letter, or included in the cover letter of an inspection report.
+If the finding is being held open as the result of substantive licensee inadequacies identified in a supplemental inspection, then Region II shall include in the associated correspondence the specific weaknesses that the licensee needs to address in order to remove this finding from consideration in the assessment program.
 The correspondence to the licensee describing the extension of an inspection finding in the assessment process beyond the normal two quarters due to a significant weakness in the licensee’s evaluation of the performance issue must be authorized by the appropriate Director, DCO after consulting with the Director, VPO.
 If inspection findings are extended beyond the original two quarters, the CAM column can be changed upon successful completion of the supplemental inspection and issuance of the associated inspection report (or other agency action), and an assessment follow-up letter noting the change in column (assessment follow-up letters are only required for reduction in a CAM column when held-open findings are being closed out).
 However, the findings will still be considered (counted toward future column determination) in the CAM for the remainder of the quarter.

 06.05 Use of Unresolved Items (URIs).